NadieFiind/Pathfinder_Processing/README.md

 I made this project before because I was a delivery guy.
 I thought it would be cool if I can determine the shortest path when going to places.
 (Completely ignoring the existence of Google Maps XD)

+The original version of this project is [this](https://github.com/NadieFiind/Pathfinder).
+I made this Java version for significant improvement in performance.

 <sub>Date Created: 2020?</sub>